- やさしい日本語

 ---|---|---|---|

-Single company type | No. 1 Company-specific Technical Intern Training (Visa status "Technical Intern Training No. 1") |
+Single company type | No. 1 Company Sole Technical Intern Training (Status of Residence "Technical Intern Training No. 1 a") |

-Type 2 Company-specific Technical Intern Training (Visa status "Technical Intern Training No. 2") |
+No. 2 So-Person Technical Intern Training (Status of Residence "Technical Intern Training No. 2a") |

-Type 3 Company-specific Technical Intern Training (Visa status "Technical Intern Training No. 3 (a)") |
+No. 3 Single Company Technical Intern Training (Status of Residence "Technical Intern Training No. 3b") |

-Group supervision type | Type 1 Group Supervised Technical Intern Training (Status of residence "Technical Intern Training No. 1") |
+Group supervision type | No. 1 Group Supervision Type Technical Intern Training (Status of Residence "Technical Intern Training No. 1b") |

-Type 2 Group Supervised Technical Intern Training (Status of residence "Technical Intern Training No. 2") |
+No. 2 Group Supervision Type Technical Intern Training (Status of Residence "Technical Intern Training No. 2b") |

-Type 3 Group Supervised Technical Intern Training (Status of residence "Technical Intern Training No. 3 B") |
+No. 3 Group Supervision Type Technical Intern Training (Status of Residence "Technical Intern Training No. 3b") |

-However, only companies that have been certified as excellent training providers are able to transition to or accept technical intern trainee No. 3.
+However, only companies that have been certified as excellent trainees can transition to Technical Intern Training No. 3 and accept No. 3.

 Skills

-Gothic, Romanesque, Baroque, Chinese, Korean, and other architectural and civil engineering skills,
+Gothic, Romanesque, Baroque, Chinese, Korean, etc.

 Status or position-based status